Halliday Reeves

 You will need to provide documentary evidence that you satisfy each requirement.
 This is not always straightforward and it is important not to leave anything out or your application will be rejected.
 We can advise you on the most appropriate paperwork to be provided and make sure that your application is as strong as possible.

-You will need to provide your biometric information, which is a photo and your fingerprints, and pay the application fee of £2,404.
+You will need to provide your biometric information, which includes a photo and your fingerprints, and pay the required application fee for each person applying.

 Once you have made your application, it is important not to leave the UK until you receive a decision.
 If you do, your application will be withdrawn.